rstropek/ts-angular-workshop/rest-fundamentals/9040-pokelist/readme.md

 ## Introduction

 In this exercise, you have to implement a website that uses a RESTful Web API in the background.
 You have to create the website from scratch without any initial templates to build on.
-Feel free to use prior homeworks or samples from the course material as a starting point.

 Your website has to display a list of *Pokemons* from the [*pokeapi*](https://pokeapi.co/).
 Add a *Details* button for each Pokemon that shows details about the figure.
 You find the detailed specification below.

-1. Everybody has to do his/her best to come up with a solution.

-1. Earn one point for your grade...
-   1. ...if you create an *GitHub Issue* in your *GitHub Classroom* containing a link to the website that I can test over the Internet **and**
-   1. ...if you format your website using the [Bootstrap CSS Framework](https://getbootstrap.com/).

 ## Specification